fenago/kafka-advanced/lab_guides/md/Lab_3-2.md

 # Lab 3-2: Writing a Kafka Consumer in Java

-Welcome to the session 3 lab.
-The work for this lab is done in `~/kafka-advanced/labs/Lab03-2`.
-In this lab, you are going to create simple Java Kafka consumer.

-The latest version of this lab lives [here](https://github.com/fenago/kafka-advanced/tree/master/lab_guides).

 In this lab, you are going to create a simple *Kafka Consumer*.
 This consumer consumes messages from the Kafka Producer you wrote in the last lab.
 This lab demonstrates how to process records from a *Kafka topic* with a *Kafka Consumer*.